jesusmarket/jesusmarket/wp-content/plugins/mailchimp-forms-by-mailmunch/readme.txt

 = Do I need to have a MailChimp Account? =
 Yes, you can register on MailChimp at [MailChimp](https://login.mailchimp.com/signup).
 MailChimp has a free plan.

+= Do I need a MailMunch account? =
+You will need a MailMunch account if you want to use any of our premium features.
+It's 100% free to sign up and you can have unlimited MailChimp forms for free.

 = Do I need to have lists already set up in MailChimp? = Yes, you have to have at least 1 list set up in MailChimp.

 For more help, visit the MailChimp Support article [How do I create a new list?](http://kb.mailchimp.com/article/where-can-i-find-my-api-key "How do I create a new list?")